Federal Aviation Administration (FAA), DOT.

 Paperwork Reduction Act

-This emergency final SFAR contains information collection activities subject to the Paperwork Reduction Act of 1995 (44 U.S.C.
-3507(d)).
-In accordance with section 3507(j)(1)(B) of that statute, the FAA is requesting the Office of Management and Budget to grant an immediate emergency clearance on the paperwork package that it is submitting.
+This emergency final SFAR contains information collection activities subject to the Paperwork Reduction Act of 1995 (44 USC 3507(d)).
+In accordance with section 3507(j)(1)(B) of that statute, the FAA requested the Office of Management and Budget to grant an immediate emergency clearance on the paperwork package.
+OMB granted an emergency clearance and assigned OMB control number 2120-1674.
 As protection provided by the Paperwork Reduction Act, an agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
-Therefore, notification will be made to the public when a clearance is received.
-Following is a summary of the information collection activity.
+Following is a description of the information collection burden associated.

 Title: Flightcrew Compartment Access and Door Designs.

-Summary/Need: The SFAR requires operators to submit a report to the FAA within 90 days that details the specific modifications.
+Summary/Need: The SFAR requires operators to submit a report to the FAA by February 15, 2002 that details the specific modifications.
 This will allow the FAA to monitor what has been installed and take action if the installation creates an unwarranted safety risk.
-Further, to monitor progress toward the goal of full compliance, the SFAR requires a report within 180 days of the SFAR that describes how the operator will come into full regulatory compliance.
+Further, to monitor progress toward the goal of full compliance, the SFAR requires a report by April 22, 2002 that describes how the operator will come into full regulatory compliance.

-Respondents: The respondents are an estimated 135 airplane operators covered under 14 CFR part 121.
+Respondents: The respondents are an estimated 135 airplane operators covered under 14 CFR part 121 and 129.

 This rulemaking action is taken under an emergency situation within the meaning of Section 6(a)(3)(D) of Executive Order 12866, Regulatory Planning and Review.
 It also is considered an emergency regulation under Paragraph 11g of the Department of Transportation (DOT) Regulatory Policies and Procedures.
 In addition, it is a significant rule within the meaning of the Executive Order and DOT's policies and procedures.
 No regulatory analysis or evaluation accompanies the rule.
 At this time, the FAA is not able to assess whether this rule will have a significant impact on a substantial number of small entities as defined in the Regulatory Flexibility Act of 1980, as amended.
 However, we will be conducting a regulatory analysis of the cost and benefits of this rulemaking, including any impact on small entities, at a later date.